FinchMoscow/AnimatedBar/README.md

         android:layout_width="match_parent"
         android:layout_height="wrap_content" />
 ```
-...and it will work with you custom item type:
+... and it will work with you custom item type:
 ```kotlin
 val customBarItems = (1..5).map {
         CustomAnimatedBarItem(